EmanuelOne/scelloo-backend/README.md

-# Scelloo Project Build with Express,Typescript,TypeORM and Postgres
+# Scelloo Project Built with Express,Typescript,TypeORM and Postgres

 ## Steps to run the project: